burcugorgulicten/RecipeRecommender/README.md

 Recipe Recommender helps the users to decide what to prepare and it recommends recipes based on their input.
-It uses the API Spoonacular and natural language processing to get the user input to get the appropriate constraints and makes a request to create a file with the returned recipes.
+It uses the API Spoonacular and natural language processing to get the appropriate constraints from the user input and makes a request to create a file with the returned recipes.
 It returns at most 3 results.